Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

 ![Simple price field](/Assets/Screenshots/PIM/DataTypes/Configuration/SimplePriceField.png "[Simple price field]")

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Gross prices*
-  Activate this toggle to display gross prices.
-Deactivate the toggle to display net prices.
-By default, this toggle is active.
+  Enable this toggle to display gross prices.
+Disable the toggle to display net prices.
+By default, this toggle is enabled.

   > [Info] Note that it is especially for the ETL-mapping very important if prices are net or gross.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Show MSRP field*
-  Activate this toggle to display the MSRP field.
-Deactivate the toggle to hide the MSRP field.
-By default, this toggle is inactive.
+  Enable this toggle to display the MSRP field.
+Disable the toggle to hide the MSRP field.
+By default, this toggle is disabled.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Use Promotions*
-  Activate this toggle to enable to enter a promotion period for prices.
-Deactivate the toggle to not allow promotion prices.
-By default, this toggle is inactive.
+  Enable this toggle to enable to enter a promotion period for prices.
+Disable the toggle to not allow promotion prices.
+By default, this toggle is disabled.

 - *Currency*
   Click the drop-down list to select the currency to be used.
 All available currencies are displayed in the drop-down list.
 By default, the default currency is preselected.

-[comment]: <> (Not working -> MSRP field is displayed even when the toggle is not active -> to be fixed)
+[comment]: <> (Not working -> MSRP field is displayed even when the toggle is disabled -> to be fixed)

 ## Stock Value

 ![Stock Value](/Assets/Screenshots/PIM/DataTypes/StockValue.png "[Stock Value]")

 The data type *Stock Value* is used to indicate the number of stocks.
 You can configure the number of decimal places.
 A new target channel for this stock is created in the *Stock* module for the inventory assignment.
-In the PIM basic product set, the following attributes have the data type *Stock Value*:
+In the *PIM Basic Set*, the following attributes have the data type *Stock Value*:
 - Stock

 ### Configuration